 One study from 2013 compared the effects of a plant-based, fiber-rich diet to a predominantly animal-based, meat-heavy diet.
-People on the animal-based diet experienced a significant increase in gut bacteria associated with inflammation, while plant-based dieters did not.
+People on the animal-based diet experienced a significant increase in unhealthy gut bacteria , while plant-based dieters did not.

-Excessive refined carb and sugar intake from foods like white bread, cereals, donuts, crackers, and soda has also been shown to negatively impact the gut by reducing microbial biodiversity, feeding “bad” gut bacteria, and promoting inflammation in the gut and beyond.
+Excessive refined carb and sugar intake from foods like white bread, cereals, donuts, crackers, and soda has also been shown to negatively impact the gut by reducing microbial biodiversity and feeding “bad” gut bacteria.

 While eating more plant-based foods is the single most important thing you can do to promote microbial biodiversity in the gut, probiotics can also be beneficial (and they seem to be especially important during and after taking a course of antibiotics).
-There’s still a lot we need to learn about probiotics, though, so it’s good to obtain them from natural sources like yogurt or kimchi, or to take supplements containing bacterial strains that have been well-studied for their health benefits such as Lactobacillus acidophilus and Lactobacillus rhamnosus.
+There’s still a lot we need to learn about probiotics, though, so it’s good to obtain them from natural sources like yogurt or kimchi, or to take supplements containing bacterial strains that have been well-studied for their health benefits.

 5. Spend as much time in nature as possible